GateNLP/python-gatenlp/docs/corpora.md

 ## Viewing and browsing a Corpus

 Corpus instances can be viewed in a notebook using the CorpusViewer class.
 Note that other than the document viewer, the corpus viewer needds a notebook connected to jupyter since the widgets of the viewer interact with the python kernel to fetch documents from the corpus.

+Note: the widgets used for the CorpusViewer do not get converted properly from the notebook to Markdown and may not be visible below.
+To also show what the viewer looks like we also include a screenshot of the viewer interface below.

 ```python